-This is a geometrical identity based on the tetrad postulate of differential geometry, a postulate which states essentially that for every base manifold (arbitrary type of spacetime) there exists a tangent spacetime.
+This is a geometrical identity based on the tetrad postulate of differential geometry.
+It states essentially that there exists a tangent spacetime to our universe's spacetime.

 This is a very fundamental statement.
-In three-dimensional Euclidean space, the tetrad postulate and Lemma state essentially that there is a tangent to every curve at some point on the curve.
-The tangent space is then the flat two-dimensional plane containing all possible tangents at the given point.
+In three-dimensional Euclidean space, the tetrad postulate and Lemma state essentially that there is a tangent to every curve at some point on the curve (See Figure 7.1, top right).
+The tangent space is then the Euclidean flat two-dimensional plane containing all possible tangents at the given point.

-General relativity is built on geometry, and theorems of geometry assume great importance.
+General relativity is built on geometry and theorems of geometry assume great importance.
 In the four dimensions of spacetime, it is no longer possible to easily visualize the tangent and curve but the tetrad postulate and Lemma are valid for four dimensions.